Goal #5

 Achieve gender equality and empower all women and girls

-UNSW is committed to this goal and demonstrates its commitment through:
+UNSW is committed to gender equality and demonstrates this through:

-• Cross-collaborative globally-leading research targeted at preventing gendered violence and promoting human rights
+• Cross-collaborative, globally-leading research targeted at preventing gendered violence and promoting human rights

-• Being an equal opportunity employer including our commitment to Athena SWAN and the work of the Division of Equity Diversity & Inclusion
+• Being an equal opportunity employer including our commitment to Athena SWAN

 • Partnerships that champion gender equity and human rights